alexkarezin/jabref-wiki/Branches.md

-This page lists the persistent branches of this repository.

-* [master](https://builds.jabref.org/master/) is the main development line and is intended to incorporate fixes and improvements as soon as possible and to move JabRef forward to modern technologies such as [Java8].
+The branch [master](https://builds.jabref.org/master/) is the main development line and is intended to incorporate fixes and improvements as soon as possible and to move JabRef forward to modern technologies such as [Java8].
-* [javafx](https://builds.jabref.org/javafx/) is intended to add a new UI to JabRef using [JavaFX].

 Other branches are used for discussing improvements with the help of pull requests.
 One can see the binaries of each branch at <https://builds.jabref.org/>.